 Gregory frequently presents, and is regularly published on, liability and risk management issues.

-- Best Lawyers in Australia, listed in Alternative Dispute Resolution (2020-present)
+- Listed in the Best Lawyers in Australia™ for Alternative Dispute Resolution (2012-present)

-- Best Lawyers in Australia, listed in Litigation (2014-present)
+- Listed in the Best Lawyers in Australia™ for Litigation (2012-present)

-- Best Lawyers in Australia, listed in Insurance (2012-present)
+- Listed in the Best Lawyers in Australia™ for Insurance (2012-present)

 - Australian Insurance Law Association member